Revelation 4:6-7 – Four Beasts – Part 3

 Eze 3:11 And go, get thee to them of the captivity, unto the children of thy people, and speak unto them, and tell them, Thus saith the Lord GOD; whether they will hear, or whether they will forbear.

-Eze 3:12 Then t he spirit took me up, and I heard behind me a voice of a great rushing, [ saying], Blessed [ be] the glory of the LORD from his place.
+Eze 3:12 Then the spirit took me up, and I heard behind me a voice of a great rushing, [saying], Blessed [be] the glory of the LORD from his place.

-Eze 3:13 I heard also the noise of t he wings of the living creatures that touched one another, and the noise of the wheels over against them, and a noise of a great rushing.
+Eze 3:13 I heard also the noise of the wings of the living creatures that touched one another, and the noise of the wheels over against them, and a noise of a great rushing.

 Eze 3:14 So the spirit lifted me up, and took me away, and I went in bitterness, in the heat of my spirit; but the hand of the LORD was strong upon me.

-This whole scene of the lifting up of the cherubims and the moving of the spirit and the speaking of Ezekiel, is repeated in chapter 11:
+This whole scene of the lifting up of the cherubims and the moving of the spirit and the speaking of Ezekiel is repeated in chapter 11:

 Eze 11:22 Then did the cherubims lift up their wings, and the wheels beside them; and the glory of the God of Israel was over them above.